-Whipped Coconut Cream is super easy to make and perfect for those who need a low carb & dairy-free option for that little silky cloud of deliciousness to top their dessert!
+Whipped Coconut Cream is super easy to make and perfect for those who need a low carb non dairy whipped cream option for that little silky cloud of deliciousness to top their dessert!

-It’s easy to make whipped coconut cream, as easy as it is to make regular whipped cream, and the number of ingredients is the same.
+It’s easy to make whipped coconut cream – as easy as it is to make regular whipped cream, and the number of ingredients is the same.
 Since we need to avoid dairy (my daughter can’t have it), I’ve discovered how to make many of our desserts and other dishes with coconut milk or almond milk — saving the heavy cream for my coffee.
-Shhhhhh.

 How easy is it to make whipped coconut cream?
 This easy: put a can of full fat coconut milk in the fridge to chill overnight, open the can, drain the water, scoop out the coconut cream and whip.
 See, it couldn’t be any easier, and it keeps in the fridge for at least a week.
 Even better is that there is no danger of over-whipping and turning your lovely whipped coconut cream into butter!

 How to Make Whipped Coconut Cream (non dairy whipped cream):